NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.; Age of refrigerator converted to efficiency levels using ENERGYSTAR shipment-weighted efficiencies by year data from Home Energy Score: http://hes-documentation.lbl.gov/.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

+- \Age of refrigerator converted to efficiency levels using ENERGYSTAR shipment-weighted efficiencies by year data from Home Energy Score: http://hes-documentation.lbl.gov/.
 Check the comments in: HES-Refrigerator_Age_vs_Efficiency.tsv

 Assumption
 **********

-The current year is assumed to be 2022; Previously, for each year, the EF values were rounded to the nearest EF level, and then the distribution of EF levels were calculated for the age bins.
+- \The current year is assumed to be 2022

+- \Previously, for each year, the EF values were rounded to the nearest EF level, and then the distribution of EF levels were calculated for the age bins.
 Currently, each year has its own distribution and then we average out the distributions to get the distribution for the age bins.
-EF for all years are weighted equally when calculating the average distribution for the age bins.; EnergyStar distributions from 2009 dependent on [Geometry Building Type RECS,Federal Poverty Level,Tenure] is used to calculate efficiency distribution in RECS2020.EnergyStar Refrigerators assumed to be 10% more efficient than standard.Due to low sample count, the tsv is constructed by downscaling a dwelling unit sub-tsv with a household sub-tsv.
-The sub-tsvs have the following dependencies:; Dwelling unit sub-tsv : deps=['Geometry Building Type RECS', 'State', 'Vintage'] with the following fallback coarsening order; [1] State coarsened to Census Division RECS with AK/HI separate; [2] Geometry Building Type RECS coarsened to SF/MF/MH; [3] Geometry Building Type RECS coarsened to SF and MH/MF; [4] Vintage with Vintage ACS; [5] Vintage with combined 1960s; [6] Vintage with combined 1960s and post 200ss; [7] Census Division RECS with AK/HI separate coarsened to Census Division RECS; [8] Census Division RECS to Census Region; [9] Census Region to National; Household sub-tsv : deps=['Geometry Building Type RECS', 'State' 'Tenure', 'Federal Poverty Level'] with the following fallback coarsening order; [1] State coarsened to Census Division RECS with AK/HI separate; [2] Geometry Building Type RECS coarsened to SF/MF/MH; [3] Geometry Building Type RECS coarsened to SF and MH/MF; [4] Federal Poverty Level coarsened every 100 percent; [5] Federal Poverty Level coarsened every 200 percent; [6] Census Division RECS with AK/HI separate coarsened to Census Division RECS; [7] Census Division RECS to Census Region; [8] Census Region to National; In combining the dwelling unit sub-tsv and household sub-tsv, the conditional relationships are ignored across ('Heating Fuel', ['Tenure', 'Federal Poverty Level']).
+EF for all years are weighted equally when calculating the average distribution for the age bins.

+- \EnergyStar distributions from 2009 dependent on [Geometry Building Type RECS,Federal Poverty Level,Tenure] is used to calculate efficiency distribution in RECS2020.EnergyStar Refrigerators assumed to be 10% more efficient than standard.Due to low sample count, the tsv is constructed by downscaling a dwelling unit sub-tsv with a household sub-tsv.
+The sub-tsvs have the following dependencies:

+- \Dwelling unit sub-tsv : deps=['Geometry Building Type RECS', 'State', 'Vintage'] with the following fallback coarsening order

+  - \[1] State coarsened to Census Division RECS with AK/HI separate

+  - \[2] Geometry Building Type RECS coarsened to SF/MF/MH

+  - \[3] Geometry Building Type RECS coarsened to SF and MH/MF

+  - \[4] Vintage with Vintage ACS

+  - \[5] Vintage with combined 1960s

+  - \[6] Vintage with combined 1960s and post 200ss

+  - \[7] Census Division RECS with AK/HI separate coarsened to Census Division RECS

+  - \[8] Census Division RECS to Census Region

+  - \[9] Census Region to National

+- \Household sub-tsv : deps=['Geometry Building Type RECS', 'State' 'Tenure', 'Federal Poverty Level'] with the following fallback coarsening order

+  - \[1] State coarsened to Census Division RECS with AK/HI separate

+  - \[2] Geometry Building Type RECS coarsened to SF/MF/MH

+  - \[3] Geometry Building Type RECS coarsened to SF and MH/MF

+  - \[4] Federal Poverty Level coarsened every 100 percent

+  - \[5] Federal Poverty Level coarsened every 200 percent

+  - \[6] Census Division RECS with AK/HI separate coarsened to Census Division RECS

+  - \[7] Census Division RECS to Census Region

+  - \[8] Census Region to National

+- \In combining the dwelling unit sub-tsv and household sub-tsv, the conditional relationships are ignored across ('Heating Fuel', ['Tenure', 'Federal Poverty Level']).

 Arguments
 *********